If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - It measures 15 x 45 x 24 inches and weighs approximately 22.1 pounds.

 Pros and Cons

-The construction and overall design of the Hardin 3 frame manual honey extractor is impressive.
+The construction and overall design of the Hardin 3-frame manual honey extractor are impressive.
 However, it also has its setbacks just like any other product.

 - Its mechanics are easy to operate and work well.

 - It has a crank handle and 3 legs that are easily attachable.

 - Straightforward to assemble and disassemble.